 Another case of opponents happily naming their opposite occurred with astronomer Fred Hoyle, whose own steady state theory of cosmology ran counter to an expanding-universe theory.
 The expanding-universe theory suggested that the universe began with a violent explosion.
 Hoyle, therefore, in an effort to disparage this view, dubbed the initial explosion a “big bang.”
-Instead of undermining support for this view, however, physicists happily embraced the term, and so “big bang cosmology” came into currency.
+Instead of undermining support for this view, however, physicists happily embraced the term, and so “big bang cosmology” came into vogue.

 Not all baptismal names chosen by opponents, however, have so happy an outcome.
 Karl Marx and his mid 19th-century fellow socialists despised European business practice, which centered on investing resources to create value within a system of credit, free markets, and enforced contracts.
 Marx especially resented that paid workers simply collected their pay but the investors got to assert ownership of the value created.
 Marx dubbed this economic framework “capitalism,” and with his magnum opus titled Das Kapital, the name stuck.